AP-NORC poll: Americans concerned by foreign interference

 A majority of Americans, or 69%, believe Russia tried to influence the results of the 2016 election.
 About 9 in 10 Biden supporters feel that way, compared with roughly half of Trump backers.

-Michael Asmar, 53, a software engineer from Vernon, Connecticut, who plans to vote for Trump, said he didn’t doubt that foreign countries were trying to interfere in the election.
+Michael Asmar, 53, a software engineer from Vernon, Connecticut, who supports Trump, said he didn’t doubt that foreign countries were trying to interfere in the election.
 But he said he thought they were doing so “on their own terms” without any solicitation from Trump.

 “With the fully connected world we have now with Facebook and all that, I think it’s very easy for anybody to really sway opinions,” Asmar said.
 “I think that certainly Russia, China — anybody, really — looking to meddle in an election could do that.”

-The August intelligence assessment that outlined ongoing Russian interference also noted that China regards Trump as unpredictable, prefers that he lose to Biden and has been working to shape U.S. policy.
+The August intelligence assessment that outlined ongoing Russian interference also noted that China regards Trump as unpredictable, prefers that he lose to Biden and has been working to shape the U.S. policy environment.

 Trump has seized on that finding as he and several other senior administration officials have tried to make the case that Beijing is the more assertive adversary.
 Trump has repeatedly maintained that China is working to defeat him, though Microsoft noted in a blog post last month that among those targeted by Chinese state-backed hackers are people associated with the Biden campaign.